MITgcm/MITgcm/doc/contributing/contributing.rst

 =======================

 The only people with write access to the main repository are a small number of core MITgcm developers.
 They are the people that will eventually merge your pull requests.
 However, before your PR gets merged, it will undergo the automated testing on Travis-CI, and it will be assessed by the MITgcm community.

 **Everyone can review and comment on pull requests.** Even if you are not one of the core developers you can still comment on a pull request.

+The simplest way to examine a pull request is to `use GitHub <https://github.com/MITgcm/MITgcm/pulls>`_.
+You can look at changes made to files
+(GitHub will show you a standard linux ``diff`` for each file changed), read though commit messages, and/or peruse any comments the MITgcm community has made regarding this pull request.

+If you are reviewing changes to the documentation, most likely you will also want to review the rendered manual in html format.
+While this is not available at GitHub, you can view html builds based on the pull request documentation using `this link <https://readthedocs.org/projects/mitgcm/builds>`_ at readthedocs.org.
+Here you will need to click on the appropriate pull request (as labeled by the pull request number), then click on "View docs" (not the green button near the top of the page, but the text in the middle of the page on the right side).

-To test pull requests locally you should download the pull request branch.
+Finally, if you want to test pull requests locally (i.e., to compile or run the code), you should download the pull request branch.
 You can do this either by cloning the branch from the pull request:

 ::